What is AdTech and How Does it Work?

 3. Assembling functional specifications.

 Our team gets down to documenting the functionality of the future AdTech solution.
-It includes information about the project scope, risks, assumptions, user stories, site maps, process flows, exceptions, and so on.
+It includes information about the project scope, risks, assumptions, user stories, site maps, process flows, exceptions, etc.

 4. Solution development and launch.

-We leverage the development plan that’s been derived in the previous stages to design, build, and release the solution on production servers.
+We leverage the development plan derived in the previous stages to design, build, and release the solution on production servers.
 Here’s what the team is up to:

 5. Post-launch iterations.

-We continue the development of your AdTech platform using the best practices of the Agile methodology.
-As a rule, this involves 2-week development sprints.
-In the course of each sprint, we build new features and present them to stakeholders for further approval.
-We take into account the continuous feedback from users and stakeholders to decide what features to build in the next iteration.
+We continue developing your AdTech platform using the best practices of the Agile methodology.
+This usually involves two-week development sprints.
+During each sprint, we build new features and present them to stakeholders for further approval.
+We consider continuous feedback from users and stakeholders to decide what features to build in the next iteration.

 To develop a standalone programmatic AdTech Platform that would bring together media buyers and sellers and eliminate legacy procedures from the supply and demand chains.
 The envisioned platform would comprise the functionality of SSP, DSP, and Ad Exchange.